Garze Kangding Airport

-Kangding Airport (IATA: KGT, ICAO: ZUKD) is an airport serving Kangding, the capital of Garzê Tibetan Autonomous Prefecture in western Sichuan Province, China.
+Ganzi Kangding Airport (IATA: KGT, ICAO: ZUKD) is an airport serving Kangding, the capital of Garzê Tibetan Autonomous Prefecture in western Sichuan Province, China.
 It is located 40 km northwest of the city center.
 Construction of the airport began in September 2006 and the airport started operation on April 26, 2009.

-Situated at 4280 m above sea level, Kangding Airport is the third highest airport in the world behind Daocheng Yading Airport and Qamdo Bamda Airport, and just higher than Ngari Gunsa Airport (elevation 4274 m).
+Situated at 4280 m above sea level, Kangding Airport is the fourth highest airport in the world behind Daocheng Yading Airport, Qamdo Bamda Airport, and Shigatse Tingri Airport, and just higher than Ngari Gunsa Airport (elevation 4274 m).

 Airlines and destinations

 Incidents

 Two China Eastern pilots had their licences revoked and an assistant captain was suspended from flying after a failed landing at Kangding Airport on 1 May 2016.
-They were attempting to land an Airbus 319 on a scheduled flight MU5443 from Chengdu to Kangding.
+They were attempting to land an Airbus A319 on a scheduled flight MU5443 from Chengdu to Kangding.
 An attempt was made to land during bad weather; the aircraft hit the ground outside the runway at great speed, almost causing a serious crash.
 The aircraft suffered damage to its landing gear and tail, and returned to Chengdu after missing the approach.
 The co-pilot was seated in the cabin, with the assistant captain in the cockpit, however two experienced captains are required to be at the controls when landing at this high altitude airport.